 Thalion kicked off their games development voyage with the aspiration to create technically astounding titles.
 Mission accomplished!
 As a tech demo it’s second to none; had it been first to the punch, it could have shifted Amiga hardware by the boat-load in much the same way as Shadow of the Beast had done in 1989.
 As an action game, I think the Amiga can do better.
 By this juncture in 1993 there wasn’t a “whole lot more coming”, yet what was already out there blew Lionheart out of the water.
 If this is your cup of milk, try Turrican instead.

 That said, matched thematically, a better game doesn’t really exist on the Amiga.
 What would the closest contenders be?
 Leander?
 Myth?
 The First or Second Samurai games?
 Deliverance?
 None were rated as highly as Lionheart, and certainly don’t share the visual panache.

-In light of all its show-shopping flaws I can’t help ruminating that if Rastan had been ported to the Amiga, this game wouldn’t even exist.
-Failing that, what I’d love to see is a mash-up of the two; take Rastan’s vastly superior weaponry, authentic arcade game-play and control system, chuck them in a bubbling cauldron, stir in Lionheart’s mesmerising visuals and atmosphere, leave to simmer, then serve piping hot with a side-salad of Thundercats folklore.
+In light of all its show-stopping flaws I can’t help ruminating that if Rastan had been ported to the Amiga, this game wouldn’t even exist.
+Failing that, what I’d love to see is a mash-up of the two; take Rastan’s vastly superior weaponry, authentic arcade game-play and control system, chuck them in a bubbling cauldron, stir in Lionheart’s mesmerising visuals and atmosphere, leave to simmer, then serve piping hot with a side-salad of ThunderCats folklore.